MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Parameter_Sets.md

 description: Describes how to define and use parameter sets in advanced functions.
 Locale: en-US
 ms.date: 02/11/2020
-title: about_Parameter_Sets
+title: about Parameter Sets
 schema: 2.0.0
 ---
-# About parameter sets
+# about_Parameter_Sets

 ## SHORT DESCRIPTION
 Describes how to define and use parameter sets in advanced functions.